Frequently asked questions

 Data Export (Selection):

-Partlist with database connection, as HTML, RTF, spreadsheet file… — bom*.ulp, part*.ulp
+Partlist with database connection, in various formats — bom*.ulp, part*.ulp

 Board statistics (number of drills, parts, signals…) — statistic-brd.ulp